Kelsie Whitmore: Youth career

+Professional career

+Sonoma Stompers

 In 2016, the Sonoma Stompers of the Pacific Association, an independent baseball league, signed Whitmore and Stacy Piagno; they became the first female teammates in professional baseball since the 1950s when women played in the Negro Leagues.
 She recorded her first professional hit on July 20.
 She also played for Sonoma in the 2017 season.
 Whitmore had two hits in 26 at bats.
 She also pitched three innings for Sonoma.
 Whitmore pitched to Anna Kimbrell during a game in 2016, forming the first all-female battery in a professional baseball league game since the All-American Girls Professional Baseball League.